-Ancient Greeks also used olive oil as part of their efforts to enjoy a healthy life and to promote longevity, and used it as a cosmetic for the skin and hair.
-Today, Greek olive oil is considered by most as the best in the world.
+Ancient Greeks used olive oil as part of their efforts to enjoy a healthy life and to promote longevity, as well as a cosmetic for the skin and hair.
+Today, Greek olive oil is considered by most to be of the highest quality worldwide.

 The history of humanity’s use of the olive dates back to ancient history.
-In his work “Origin des plantes cultivees,” botanist Augustin Pyrame de Candole writes that our cultivation of the olive tree has been dated back to 4000 BC — and that its origin is from the coasts of Asia Minor.
+In his work “Origin des plantes cultivees,” botanist Augustin Pyrame de Candole writes that our cultivation of the olive tree dates back to 4000 B.C. and that it originates from the coasts of Asia Minor.

-De Candole based this conclusion on the existence of self-sown wild olive tree vegetation, as well as ancient texts by various writers and on findings from archaeological excavations.
+De Candole based this conclusion on the existence of self-sown wild olive tree vegetation, ancient texts by various writers, and findings from archaeological excavations.

-Based on excavation discoveries in Knossos in 1951, archaeologist Panagiotis Anagnostopoulos claimed that the origin of the olive actually lies on the island of Crete.
+Based on excavation discoveries in Knossos in 1951, archaeologist Panagiotis Anagnostopoulos claimed the island of Crete to be the olive’s place of origin.
 This theory is supported by the fact that the name given to the olive tree is Greek and was thus preserved in all languages.

-Today, throughout the world, there are approximately 800 million olive trees — of which approximately 95% are cultivated in the Mediterranean basin, which has the best soil and climatic conditions for olive cultivation.
+Today, throughout the world, there are approximately 800 million olive trees of which approximately 95% are cultivated in the Mediterranean basin where the best soil and climatic conditions for olive cultivation can be found.

-The olive is widely grown all over in Greece.
+The olive is widely grown throughout Greece.
 Its cultivation, which is greater than any other type of fructiferous tree, occupies approximately 15 percent of cultivated agricultural land and 75 percent of arboraceous cultivations in the country.

 Olive oil in Ancient Greece

-Olive oil in Ancient Greece was not only a basic food, but also a symbol of good health and strength, and an actual a medicine, as well as a source of magic, inspiring great awe for its powers.
+Olive oil in Ancient Greece was not only a basic food but also a symbol of good health and strength and an actual medicine.
+It was also a source of magic, inspiring great awe for its powers.

-Athletes and warriors would rub it all over their bodies, because they believed that it would give them strength and good luck, and the heads of nobles were anointed with it.
+Athletes and warriors would massage the oil onto their bodies because they believed it would provide them strength and good luck.
+Further, the heads of nobles were anointed with it.

 Later, in Christian times, drops of olive oil would be scattered on the bones of dead saints and martyrs, as it was a symbol of benediction and purification.

-Much like today, ancient Greeks had three categories of olive oil: “Omotrives,” or “omfakinon,” considered the best quality, was produced from unripe olives.
+Much like today, ancient Greeks had three categories of olive oil, but “Omotrives,” or “omfakinon,” considered to be of the best quality, was produced from unripe olives.

-The “second meal” was good quality oil, but always considered second best.
-Finally, “bulk oil” was the lowest quality oil, made from overripe or crushed olives.
-The latter was also used for burning in lamps.
+The “second meal” was good quality oil but always considered second best while “bulk oil,” made from overripe or crushed olives, was of the lowest quality.
+The latter was also used for burning oil lamps.

-Since ancient Greeks were lovers of beauty and all the physical virtues, oil was a key element in physical care.
-Coating the body with oil protected from both the dryness caused by the sun and from the cold.
+Since ancient Greeks were lovers of beauty and all physical virtues in general, oil was a key element in physical care.
+Coating the body with oil protected one from both the cold and the dryness caused by the sun.

-After the bath, the body and hair were coated with aromatic oil, as this was a key ingredient in many perfumes.
+After bathing, the body and hair were coated with aromatic oil, as this was a key ingredient in many perfumes.

 Olive oil was used in antiquity for its healing properties, as well.
-The Hippocratic Code mentions more than 60 of its medicinal uses.
+The Hippocratic Code indicates there were more than 60 medicinal uses for olive oil.

-Furthermore, the ancients used it as a lubricant in mechanisms and components, while an oil-based ointment was used to preserve ivory, leather and metal.
+Furthermore, the Ancient Greeks used olive oil as a lubricant in mechanisms and components, while an oil-based ointment was used to preserve ivory, leather, and metal.

 Greek olive oil today